christian-schlichtherle/fun-io/README.md

 + `fun-io-bios`: The Basic Input/Output System (pun intended) provides basic implementations for encoding, transforming, storing or streaming data.
   + The `BIOS` class provides the following `Codec` functions:
-    + `jaxbCodec` marshals/unmarshals objects to/from XML using JAXB.
     + `serializationCodec` serializes/deserializes objects using `ObjectOutputStream`/`ObjectInputStream`.
     + `xmlCodec` encodes/decodes objects using `XMLEncoder`/`XMLDecoder`.
   + The `BIOS` class also provides the following `Transformation` functions: